fazo96/ipfs-boards/README.md

 efficient, but almost all solutions to current problems are already well defined, frozen, and being developed, _expecially_ regarding __IPFS__.

-__Note about short term future:__ after `go-iofs 0.4` comes out, a public demo will be available and you'll just have to open a link to try the app!
+__Note about short term future:__ after `go-ipfs 0.4` comes out, a public demo will be available and you'll just have to open a link to try the app!

 __Note about long term future:__ a javascript implementation of IPFS is in progress.
 As soon as it's done, you will not need